 Razorback Nation welcomed home one of its own on March 23, 2011, when Mike Anderson was named the 12th head men’s basketball coach in Arkansas history.
 Charged with bringing back the winning tradition that was synonymous with the Razorback program throughout the ‘80s and ‘90s while he was on the basketball staff, Anderson enters his seventh season at Arkansas and 16th year as a head coach in 2017-18.

-The Razorbacks posted the seventh most wins in program history last season, as Anderson led his squad to 12 SEC wins for the fifth time in school history and captured six conference road victories, tying the 1994 championship team and the 2015 NCAA Tournament squad for the most in the SEC era.
+The Razorbacks posted the seventh-most wins in program history last season, as Anderson led his squad to 12 SEC victories for the fifth time in school history and captured six conference road victories, tying the 1994 championship team and the 2015 NCAA Tournament squad for the most in the SEC era.
 The Razorbacks ended the season 8-3 in their last 11 SEC road contests, the best stretch since the end of the 1993-94 and beginning of the 1994-95 seasons.
-Arkansas used its second best free throw percentage in school history (.761) to post a 4-0 record in games decided by one possession and a perfect 24-0 mark when leading with two minutes left in the contest.
+Arkansas used its second-best free throw percentage in school history (.761) to post a 4-0 record in games decided by one possession and a perfect 24-0 mark when leading with two minutes left in the contest.
 The team reached the SEC Tournament championship game and battled eventual national champion to the wire in the NCAA Tournament.